-The key audit matter How the matter was addressed in our audit Existence, accuracy and valuation of expenditure capitalised as development phase assets was considered to be a key audit matter.
+Existence, accuracy and valuation of expenditure capitalised as development phase assets was considered to be a key audit matter.
 Assets in the development phase of \$42.869 million represent 60% of total assets as at 30 June 2020.

 During the period, the Group capitalised \$8.554 million of development phase expenditure.

-In response to increases in the Group's mineral resource estimates and the market price of gold, the Group reversed impairment charges recorded using AASB 116 Property, Plant and Equipment.
-The standard prescribes that an expenditure shall be recognised as an asset if, and only if: a) it is probable that future economic benefits associated with the item will flow to the entity; and b) the cost of the item can be measured reliably.
-The Group uses judgements and estimates in: the design and application of its accounting policies to identify and allocate expenditure between operating loss and assets, using AASB 116; and identifying impairment reversal indicators and determining the quantum of any reversal.
+In response to increases in the Group's mineral resource estimates and the market price of gold, the Group reversed impairment charges recorded in previous periods of \$7.311 million.

+Development phase assets are to be recorded using AASB 116 Property, Plant and Equipment.
+The standard prescribes that an expenditure shall be recognised as an asset if, and only if:

+- a) it is probable that future economic benefits associated with the item will flow to the entity; and - b) the cost of the item can be measured reliably.

+The Group uses judgements and estimates in:

+- the design and application of its accounting policies to identify and allocate expenditure between operating loss and assets, using AASB 116; and - identifying impairment reversal indicators and determining the quantum of any reversal.

 The existence of management judgments and estimates and the significance of the balance in the Group's Statement of Financial Position has resulted in our conclusion that this is a key audit matter.

+How the matter was addressed in our audit

-Our procedures included: We assessed the Group's accounting policy by comparing it to AASB 116; On a sample basis, we tested the allocation of expenditure to development phase assets by inspecting source documents and examining evidence underlying the allocation for consistency with the features contained in AASB 116; We evaluated the Group's assertion as to the presence of impairment reversal indicators.
+Our procedures included:

+- We assessed the Group's accounting policy by comparing it to AASB 116; - On a sample basis, we tested the allocation of expenditure to development phase assets by inspecting source documents and examining evidence underlying the allocation for consistency with the features contained in AASB 116; - We evaluated the Group's assertion as to the presence of impairment reversal indicators.
 We compared the indicators to those in the accounting standards.
-We challenged the identification of the key indicators, being increased mineral resource estimates and increases to the gold price, against published consensus market prices and the Group's mineral resource estimation from its publically available Definitive Feasibility Study; We challenged the quantum of the impairment reversal by analysing the key indicators mentioned previously, as to their impact on the calculation of the recoverable amount.
-In addition, we evaluated the market comparable transactions used by the Group in the calculation of the recoverable amount against our industry knowledge; We checked features of the Definitive Feasibility Study prepared by the expert involved in the estimation process of mineral resources; We checked features of the Definitive Feasibility Study prepared by the expert underpinning the calculation of the recoverable amount for consistency with our knowledge of the areas of interest, and the authority of the report; and We evaluated the adequacy of disclosures in the financial report against the requirements of the accounting standards.
+We challenged the identification of the key indicators, being increased mineral resource estimates and increases to the gold price, against published consensus market prices and the Group's mineral resource estimation from its publically available Definitive Feasibility Study; - We challenged the quantum of the impairment reversal by analysing the key indicators mentioned previously, as to their impact on the calculation of the recoverable amount.
+In addition, we evaluated the market comparable transactions used by the Group in the calculation of the recoverable amount against our industry knowledge; - We assessed the competence, objectivity and scope of the Group's internal expert involved in the estimation process of mineral resources; - We checked features of the Definitive Feasibility Study prepared by the expert underpinning the calculation of the recoverable amount for consistency with our knowledge of the areas of interest, and the authority of the report; and - We evaluated the adequacy of disclosures in the financial report against the requirements of the accounting standards.